benjamine/markdown-diagram/page/help.md

 Sections
 ---

+Properties:

+- a property of this section
+- another property
+- something else

 2nd level sections (`h2`) will become items on the diagram (to specify another parent element, use `?parent=#title-of-the-section` on the url).
 All sections *have* [permalink](#permalinks), *use permalinks to* [link sections](#link-sections) to each other.

 Permalinks